What is equipment redundancy?

 Equipment redundancy is a proven way to improve system reliability and resilience.
 But it comes at a cost, both in terms of capital expenditure and increased ongoing maintenance costs.

 Regardless of whether you use redundant equipment or not, you will need a way to proactively maintain your physical assets.
-The easiest way to stay on top of your maintenance resources and schedules is to implement a mobile-first maintenance software like Limble.
+The easiest way to stay on top of your maintenance resources and schedules is to implement a mobile CMMS app like Limble.